dvirberlo/opinion-me/docs/roadmap.md

 ## Technical tasks

-- create reusable login component
+- create reusable components

-  - use for new-post and settings
+  - login component for new-post and settings pages
+  - profile picture component

 - use Observable<> where it can fit
 - more and better tests
   - DB